-- The work-related test requires you to be gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contribution is made.
-If applicable, this test must be met before we can accept a relevant contribution for you. - Mandated employer contributions are contributions that your employer is required to make on your behalf under Superannuation Guarantee legislation or under an agreement certified, or award made, by an industrial authority.
+However, the maximum age limit does not apply to mandated employer contributions or downsizer contributions.
+Mandated employer contributions are contributions that your employer is required to make on your behalf under Superannuation Guarantee legislation or under an agreement certified, or award made, by an industrial authority.